 The Long Version:

-Each year I get several emails telling me that Christmas is a pagan holiday and I should avoid it.
+Every year I get several emails telling me Christmas is a pagan holiday and I should avoid it.

 This year I did some research and it looks like Christmas is not pagan.

 There are those who claim Jesus could not have been born in December.
 It turns out the arguments against a December birth are far from conclusive 1.
 However, the issue is not when Jesus was actually born.
 If we want to know if Christmas is pagan, we have to know if those who started it thought Jesus was born on December 25th.
 Because if they thought it was so, then regardless of their being right or not, they set the date for Christmas based on the belief it was the day Christ was born.

 The Jews at the time of Christ did not celebrate birthdays, and some suggested it was pagan to celebrate the birthday of the Messiah.
 I find this odd given the number of celebration days God gave the Jews to commemorate what He had done for them.
 Certainly, the giving of the Saviour would be a day to commemorate!
 However, this belief may be why we do not have a date for the birth of Christ found in early church writings.
 We do know the early church was much more concerned with the date of Jesus death than His birth.
 The most early records put the date of Jesus’ birth as April 2nd or December 25th, with the latter eventually becoming commonly accepted.

 - Some early Christians estimated the date of Jesus’ crucifixion as March 25th.
 They then applied the Jewish concept of “integral age”, which said great prophets died on the same date on which they were conceived.
 If Jesus was conceived on March 25th, He would have been born nine months later on December 25th.

 - Early Christians believed the world was created on March 25th.
 Many reasoned Jesus would be conceived in the flesh on the same date.
 Again, this would put his birth on December 25th.